Savio-Fernandes-Git/Savio-Fernandes-Git/README.md

 - 👋 Hi, I’m @Savio-Fernandes-Git
 - 👀 I’m interested in Full stack development
-- 🌱 I’m currently learning Dotnet core and Microservices
+- 🌱 I’m currently learning .NET core and Microservices
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me savio.f.tech@gmail.com